ivan-guerra/programmador.com/content/posts/morse-translator.md

 by the duration of the audio file.
 The alternative is then to create the audio on the fly.

-This is a problem where the Simple DirectMedia Layer (SDL)[^5] library comes in handy.
+This is a problem where the [Simple DirectMedia Layer (SDL)][8] library comes in handy.
 SDL is a cross-platform library for managing video, audio, networking, and more.
-SDL is old, it's been around since 1998, and has seen plenty of use in the gaming and multimedia domains[^6].
+SDL is old, it's been around since 1998, and has seen plenty of use in the [gaming and multimedia domains][9].
 Sure enough, SDL has an API capable of making the computer make beeping noises.

 Just because SDL can make noises doesn't mean it's easy to do.
-This article[^7] from 2010 explains how to make a "beeper" class.
+[This article][10] from 2010 explains how to make a "beeper" class.
 The article's examples inspired the API shown below:

 ```cpp
 class Beeper {